 55. Be Successful

-Dennis Vink, director of the Nyenrode MBA, sums it up nicely.
+Dennis Vink, professor of finance and former director of the Nyenrode MBA, sums it up nicely.
 “No matter what success means to you,” he says, “there are certain things that most successful MBA programs in the world have in common.
 You will face many challenges and failures during the program.
 But to achieve success, you need to enhance your academic skillset and work together with your classmates as a team in order to keep moving on.
 In the end, the MBA diploma is going to be a reward that lasts a lifetime!

 You made it!